 Sexual offenses can result in severe penalties and lifelong consequences, including registration as a sex offender in many cases.
 Even an allegation could cause irreparable harm to your reputation and your future.
 That is why it's necessary to hire a veteran criminal defense attorney as soon as possible if you are suspected of committing a sexual offense or have already been charged.
-The attorneys at Masorti Law Group have over 20 years of experience in fighting back against all types of sexual offenses all over Pennsylvania.
+The attorneys at Masorti Law, P.C. have over 20 years of experience in fighting back against all types of sexual offenses all over Pennsylvania.
 Our strategy is to get involved as early as possible, carefully examine the prosecution's case for inconsistencies and flaws, and engage in skilled cross-examination of all witnesses to uncover the truth and work to clear your name.
 We aggressively defend individuals charged with these very serious crimes.
 Some of the sexual offenses we handle are discussed further below.

 Some states use the terms rape and sexual assault interchangeably.
 In Pennsylvania, however, they are considered two separate crimes, which vary in severity.
 Rape is the more serious offense, and occurs when a person engages in sexual intercourse with another by using force or threatening to use force.
 Rape also includes intercourse with an individual who is unconscious, drugged, or otherwise incapable of providing consent.